Adjusting the EMST150™ Expiratory Muscle Strength Trainer for First Time Use

 - If you are pregnant or suspect you may be pregnant

-- If you have untreated hypertension
+- If you have untreated and uncontrollable hypertension

-- If you have any cardiac abnormalities
+- If you have untreated cardiac abnormalities

-- If you have emphysema, asthma, or chronic obstructive lung disease
+- If you have emphysema or asthma

 - If you have ever experienced a collapsed lung

 - If you have had recent abdominal surgery